Here’s what’s in Joe Biden’s historic $1.8 trillion American Family Plan

 President Biden is expected to unveil his next major initiative today.
-Called the American Families Plan, the proposal is a massive $1.8 trillion investment in education, child care, and paid family leave, reports CNN.
+Called the American Families Plan, the proposal is a massive $1.8 trillion investment in education, childcare, and paid family leave, reports CNN.
 The plan also extends or makes permanent existing tax credits designed to help families, and which were originally included in Biden’s $1.9 trillion coronavirus relief package last month.

 Overall, Biden’s $1.8 trillion proposal breaks down to about $1 trillion in investments with the $800 billion remaining going towards the extended or permanent tax credits.
 Here’s what’s included in Biden’s historic $1.8 trillion American Family Plan:

-- Low- and middle-income families with children below the age of 5 would pay no more than 7% of their income for child care.
+- Low- and middle-income families with children below the age of 5 would pay no more than 7% of their income for childcare.

-Those working in the child care field would see their wages increase to a minimum of $15 per hour–up from the average $12.24 hourly rate today.
+Those working in the childcare field would see their wages increase to a minimum of $15 per hour–up from the average $12.24 hourly rate today.

 - $109 billion would go to making two years of community college free.
 The federal government would pick up 75% of the tab, with states picking up the rest.
 If all states participate, the White House says that about 5.5 million students would pay nothing in tuition and fees.